Future Watch 5: Home Monitoring

 G: Don’t we both just press agree?

 C: Just press agree, I’ve sold you my mother.
-Bye, bye.
+Bye-bye.
 Yeah, where we are.
 Look, you’re never going to stop evolving.
 We’re moving into a world of what people and business consultants call Six Sigma Lean, continuous service improvement.
 As you’ve done something and it’s being digitized and you’ve got use of that service, you’ll see that there are other things that you could do and want to do so you’ll go and do those but you can’t compare yourself to the old way of doing it because that’s now the new way of doing it, which is now the old way.
 The old way is gone and you’re now banking on doing it, this is how you do it so you’re going to see this series of step changes but you’ll never stop improving.
 There will never be a stable point, that is the old days gone.

 Sign up to receive your free notifications to our blog.